rocket::mtls::oid::asn1_rs::nom::lib::std::slice

 Behavior is undefined if any of the following conditions are violated:

-• data must be valid for reads for len * mem::size_of::<T>() many bytes, and it must be properly aligned.
+• data must be non-null, valid for reads for len * mem::size_of::<T>() many bytes, and it must be properly aligned.
 This means in particular:

 • The entire memory range of this slice must be contained within a single allocated object!
 Slices can never span across multiple allocated objects.
 See below for an example incorrectly not taking this into account.